AI Glossary

 Fake AI

 A term used to describe products or systems that are marketed as AI but actually rely on simple rules or even human labor behind the scenes.
-It is often used to exaggerate capabilities for marketing purposes.
+It is often used to exaggerate capabilities for marketing purposes, misleading users about the true nature of the technology.

 Fauxtomation

 Processes that are claimed to be automated but still require a significant amount of human intervention to function correctly.
-It is automation in name only, not in practice.
+It is automation in name only, not in practice, often leading to inefficiencies.

 Feature

-A specific, measurable piece of information about the data that is used as input for machine learning models.
-For example, in image recognition, features could be edges or colors.
+A specific, measurable property or characteristic of the data that is used as input for machine learning models.
+For example, in image recognition, features could be edges, colors, or textures.

 Feature Engineering

 The process of selecting, transforming, and creating features from raw data to make it more suitable for machine learning models.
-Good feature engineering can significantly improve model performance.
+Effective feature engineering can significantly improve model performance.

 Feedback Loops

 Processes built into AI systems that allow them to learn and improve over time.
-This includes user feedback, human review, and automated optimization mechanisms that refine the AI's performance.
+This includes user feedback, human review, and automated optimization mechanisms that refine the AI's performance based on its output.

 Few-Shot Prompting